 Witcher and Chau's 2007 paper examines the combination of the BSC and Hoshin Kanri.

-The first paper of its kind, it's a seminal read into how the two methodologies can, in fact, complement each other in strategy execution.
+The first paper of its kind, it's a seminal read into how the two methodologies can complement each other in strategy execution.

 A valuable Hoshin resource to consume, it reveals how the combination is a useful framework for managing sustained competitive advantage for organizations.